top of page

 The Incredible Hulk Season 4

-This season's all over the place.
-Abandons realism for more fun sci-fi elements.
-David's experiment goes wrong & he becomes a sexual predator, he fights an evil proto-Hulk played by the Swamp Thing actor & even encounters an Alien presence.
+This season is all over the place.
+It abandons realism to introduce more fun sci-fi elements.
+David's experiment goes wrong and he becomes a sexual predator, he fights an evil proto-Hulk played by the Swamp Thing actor and even encounters an Alien presence.

 Premiere: Nov 7, 1980